mgeisler/textwrap/README.md

 disabled if needed.
 This allows you slim down the library and so you will only pay for the features you actually use.

+Textwrap supports `no_std` environments with an allocator.
+You can enable `unicode-width` for accurate character widths on embedded targets.

 Please see the
 [_Cargo Features_ in the crate
 documentation](https://docs.rs/textwrap/#cargo-features) for a full list of the